 Click the Test button.

-The firewall will attempt to authenticate the given user against the specified server and will return the result.
-It is usually best to try this at least once before attempting to use the server.
+The firewall will attempt to authenticate the user against the chosen server, then it prints the results.
+The best practice is to try this at least once before attempting to use the server.

-If the server returned a set of groups for the user, and the groups exist locally with the same name, the groups are printed in the test results.
+If the server returned a set of groups for the user, and the groups exist locally with the same name, the GUI prints the names of the groups in the test results.

-If an error is received when testing authentication, double check the credentials and the server settings, then make any necessary adjustments and try again.
+If the firewall receives an error when testing authentication, double check the credentials and the server settings, then make any necessary adjustments and try again.

 DOMAIN\User for AD) or a full LDAP specification for a user (e.g.

-If the full DN of a Windows AD bind user is unknown, it can be found by navigating to the user in ADSI Edit found under Administrative Tools on the Windows Server.
+The full DN of a Windows AD bind user can be found by navigating to the user in ADSI Edit found under Administrative Tools on the Windows server.